alexk195/wdmc-gen2/README.md

 WD My Cloud  Gen2 (Kernel / Distribution / Information) drop

-This is a fork of repo https://github.com/Johns-Q/wdmc-gen2 All credits go to the author if it.
+This is a fork of repo https://github.com/Johns-Q/wdmc-gen2 Previous work was done by Fox: https://fox-exe.ru/WDMyCloud/Other/Official_linux_kernel/ All credits go to the authors if it.

 Here is my small updates to get kernel 4.12.9 running on wdmc gen2.
 The main change is adding USB sound support so that You can plug-in USB audio adapter